A look inside my wood crafter's tool box.

 As for the hand axe pictured in the insert and it's accompanying vignettes of some of the stages, the picture is proportional to the larger axe above.
 I forged this axe inspired by an axe from the Mastermyr tool kit (Pictured right) though many of this design have been found.
 The blade is narrow as it is a special purpose axe for finer or "close in" work.
 Again, the handle has a flared end to help the workman maintain a grip.

 The blade on the smaller axe is 2" across the sharp and the head is 6" in length.
+As the pole (hammer head) has spreading damage from being struck and as the relative light weight of the axe, I suggest the tool was not swung but rather it was used like a chisel with a handle, perhaps for making mortises in timbers.
+Later morticing hatchets of similar design are known and available today from modern suppliers.
 It is worth mentioning, that although all these axes are intended as workman's axes, they do perform double duty when called on.
 The axe is clearly the weapon most associated with the Viking age.

 The adze, companion and cousin to the axe, with it's blade perpendicular to the handle, was the major tool for shaping and smoothing boards or removing large quantities of stock.
 This particular tool also has a hammer head.
 Oddly enough, though the carpenters plane was known as far back as the time of the Pharaohs and Roman age planes were found in Denmark, almost no planes or apparent blades found in the context of the Scandinavian culture until periods after.
 The one exception was a tool shaped like a broad spokeshave.
 To most historians the adze is seen as the primary smoothing tool for Vikings.
 Various studies of remaining tool marks on wood seems to support this.
 The absence of planes or their blades may be a quirk of the filter of time but modern carpenters wait for that certain clarifying find.